 Working Practices Yes No Comments/Actions Required Date Completed Do you use Display Screen Equipment (DSE) more than one hour per day?
-I spend 5 - 10 mins doing work other than DSE each hour l am required to participate in meetings with external partners Health Yes No Comments/Actions Required l am free of sore hands, joints or impaired grip l am free of aches and pains, pins and needles in the neck, back, shoulders or arms I am free of visual problems such as headache, focussing difficulties or eye discomfort I have had an eye test in the last two years I have read health and safety information covering the safe use of DSE I have arrangements for regular contact with my line manager
+I spend 5 - 10 mins doing work other than DSE each hour I am required to participate in meetings with external partners Health Yes No Comments/Actions Required l am free of sore hands, joints or impaired grip I am free of aches and pains, pins and needles in the neck, back, shoulders or arms I am free of visual problems such as headache, focussing difficulties or eye discomfort I have had an eye test in the last two years I have read health and safety information covering the safe use of DSE I have arrangements for regular contact with my line manager

-I am able to keep up to date and informed about my team and colleagues e.g. by attending team meetings Workstation Yes No Comments/Actions Required The design of my workstation allows me to work comfortably and efficiently I have sufficient room around the workstation to arrange the desk and chair comfortably Cords and wires are positioned safely to prevent trips and falls The room has adequate lighting The room is a comfortable temperature for working Work Equipment Yes No Comments/Actions Required My chair is stable with adjustable height and back support My chair is properly adjusted and is comfortable for my work I can rest my arms on the desk between tasks The writing on the display screen is easy to read The screen is free of reflection or glare from windows and lights l do not need an anti- glare screen I can easily read the keyboard I can position my laptop/keyboard and screen to a comfortable position directly in front of my seating position l do not need a document holder When I work, my feet can rest flat on the floor or I have a foot rest to support my feet My mouse is used within forearm radius from the edge of my desk My mouse is used with my hand flat on the desk and directly in front of the mouse My screen is at the correct height, i.e. the top of the screen is level with my eyes or slightly lower Electrical Safety Yes No Comments/Actions Required My equipment has been electrically tested (date) Security of information Yes No Comments/Actions Required Is your home secure from intruders? miciaacis: Do other people in your accommodation have access to the area where you will be undertaking Raedwald business Do other people in your accommodation have access to the area where you will be undertaking Raedwald Yes No Comments/Actions Required Do other people in your accommodation have access to the area where you will be undertaking Raedwald business Yes No Comments/Actions Required Do other people in your accommodation have access to the area where you will be undertaking Raedwald business Confidentiality I will only use equipment supplied by the Raedwald Yes No Comments/Actions Required Do other people in your accommodation have access to the area where you will be undertaking Raedwald business Confidentiality I will only use equipment supplied by the Raedwald for work purposes My passwords etc are kept secure and not divulged to Yes No Comments/Actions Required
+I am able to keep up to date and informed about my team and colleagues e.g. by attending team meetings Workstation Yes No Comments/Actions Required The design of my workstation allows me to work comfortably and efficiently I have sufficient room around the workstation to arrange the desk and chair comfortably Cords and wires are positioned safely to prevent trips and falls The room has adequate lighting The room is a comfortable temperature for working Work Equipment Yes No Comments/Actions Required My chair is stable with adjustable height and back support My chair is properly adjusted and is comfortable for my work I can rest my arms on the desk between tasks The writing on the display screen is easy to read The screen is free of reflection or glare from windows and lights I do not need an anti- glare screen I can easily read the keyboard I can position my laptop/keyboard and screen to a comfortable position directly in front of my seating position l do not need a document holder When I work, my feet can rest flat on the floor or I have a foot rest to support my feet My mouse is used within forearm radius from the edge of my desk My mouse is used with my hand flat on the desk and directly in front of the mouse My screen is at the correct height, i.e. the top of the screen is level with my eyes or slightly lower Electrical Safety Yes No Comments/Actions Required My equipment has been electrically tested (date) Security of information Yes No Comments/Actions Required Is your home secure from intruders?
+Do other people in your accommodation have access to the area where you will be undertaking Raedwald business Confidentiality Yes No Comments/Actions Required I will only use equipment supplied by the Raedwald for work purposes Yes No Comments/Actions Required I will only use equipment supplied by the Raedwald Yes No Comments/Actions Required